 The establishment of a hydrogen economy has long been in the works, but due to several reasons, such as lack of technology, infrastructure, or investments, the industry struggled with this energy transition.
-Over the past decade, however, with the global push towards decarbonization, along with developments in existing technologies, the hydrogen economy is poised to accelerate at scale.
+Over the past decade, however, the global push towards decarbonization, along with developments in existing technologies, has accelerated the top hydrogen trends.
 Hydrogen fuel cells have the biggest impact, aiding in zero-emissions heavy-duty vehicles, which currently contribute to greenhouse gas (GHG) emissions.
-The scalability and affordability of renewable energy systems, as well as advancements in electrolyzers, allow for sustainable hydrogen production.
-Technologies that utilize hydrogen to synthesize intermediaries further increase hydrogen’s utility as an energy carrier.
-The following top 10 hydrogen economy trends reduce human dependence on fossil fuels and streamline the efficiency of industrial operations.

-Top 10 Hydrogen Economy Trends
+Top 10 Hydrogen Industry Trends (2024)

 1. Hydrogen Fuel Cells